atet/learn/capture/README.md

 ### **6.1: Record at the highest quality that's appropriate for your audience**

-   * AAA game replay for review; probably the best you can do
+   * AAA game replay for review; probably should record at the maximum quality you can do
    * All text windows for hours long programming tutorial; find a balance between sufficient quality to read text clearly and file size

 ### **6.2: Clear your desktop and only show content on the screen that is relevant**

    * You might be used to your working environment, but some people might get distracted looking at your nice wallpaper or snooping on your notifications
-   * Having a dedicated video capture computer that only has the programs you need might be useful
+   * Having a dedicated video capture computer that only has the programs you need

 ### **6.3: KISS ("Keep it Short & Simple")**